steveschnepp/blog.pwkf.org/_posts/2022-12-22-microservices-are-harmful.md

 This looks very compelling until you look at the sponsor of those conferences, and understand that books author want to sell books.

-The fact that microservices are the future has become a self-fullfilling prophecy.
+The fact that micro-services are the future has become a self-fulfilling prophecy.
 As more people speak about it, more people are interested in it.
 Perpetuating its hype.
 We'll still in a period where critics are shut down, but it will soon change, when everyone wakes up from that mass hysteria.

-To me microservices look like drugs.
+To me micro-services look like drugs.
 I mean, the more you are using them, the more you tolerate them, the more you are efficient in their usage.
 And the more you think you need them as, again, they *do* have some real benefits.